Pell Stream Hut

 Access

-A vehicle track that fords the Maruia River and goes up the TL of the Alfred River is only usable by high clearance, short wheelbase 4WD vehicles, and it involves about 500m travel up the Alfred River bed and a steep climb out.
-Better to walk it.
-The Pell Stream track is sign-posted shortly before the 4WD track drops into Pell Stream.
-An alternative route in is from the Lake Daniels Track at the sign pointing to Pell Stream.
+A vehicle track that fords the Maruia River and goes up the TL of the Alfred River is only usable by high clearance, short wheelbase 4WD vehicles.
+As it involves about 500m travel up the Alfred riverbed and a steep climb out, it is better to walk it.
+If travelling on foot, the best place to cross the Alfred is about 400m from the Sluice Box Bridge at the "Alfred River" sign.
+The track to Pell Hut starts 60m down from the top of the 4WD track where it begins its descent into Pell Stream.
+The turnoff is sign-posted but some parties have had issues spotting it due to its size and colour.
+An alternative route to the Pell track start is via the Lake Daniels track which has a turnoff sign pointing to Pell Stream.
 Cut down a gentle spur from the sign and ford the Alfred River below its confluence with Pell Stream.
-Those using this route will get to see the surprisingly well-maintained gold miner's hut on the TR of the lower Pell, the future of which is uncertain currently.
+Those using this route will get to see the surprisingly well-maintained Blackadders Rest historic gold miners' hut on the TR of the lower Pell.

 Type